What is IOLink?

 6. Do I need a PLC to use IO-Link?

 It depends on your industry and application.
-For example, Comtrol worked with one systems integrator in the mining industry that did not have a PLC present for a project.
+For example, one systems integrator in the mining industry did not have a PLC present for a project.
 Instead, they used a connected PC to access sensor-level data from their presence detection IO-Link sensors.
 This allowed them to remotely view the results of the sensors checking for the presence of minerals.

 7. What are the Key Benefits of IO-Link?

 IO-Link has three primary benefits: remote accessibility, auto-device replacement, and diagnostic capability.
-All of these key features of IO-Link contribute to reducing costly downtime, generally at manufacturing or production plants, and also gives the user much more information about their sensors or actuators.
+All of these key features contribute to reducing costly downtime, generally at manufacturing or production plants.
+It also gives the user much more information about their sensors or actuators.

 Remote Accessibility refers to the capability to access sensor-level information and make changes from anywhere, as long as the user is able to connect to the master and/or a network.

-Auto-Device Replacement refers to IO-Link’s data storage feature that allows the user to download an old sensor’s data into a new sensor for seamless device replacement.
-This means that the new sensor can be quickly installed with all the settings of its predecessor, which ensures the line can be up and running in a timely manner.
+Auto-Device Replacement refers to the data storage feature.
+This feature allows the user to download an old sensor’s data into a new sensor for seamless device replacement.
+This means the new sensor can be quickly installed with all the settings of its predecessor.
+This will ensure the line can be up and running in a timely manner.

-Diagnostic Capability refers to the ability to see errors and other important information without having to stop the entire line to investigate the problem.
-For example, in material handling applications, a problem with a sensor would traditionally mean shutting down the system so that a person can access it and manually troubleshoot and make changes to the device.
+Diagnostic Capability refers to the ability to see errors and other important information without having to stop the entire line.
+For example, in material handling applications, a problem with a sensor would traditionally mean shutting down the system.
+A person could then access it, manually troubleshoot, and make changes to the device.
 With the ability to see error codes or other events through the web interface, the user can quickly identify which sensor is malfunctioning and what the problem is.
 No line shutdown required.